SergiosKar/SergiosKar.github.io/about.md

 Hello,

-I am Sergios Karagiannakos and I am a Machine Learning Engineer / Data Scientist.
+I am Sergios Karagiannakos and I am a **Machine Learning Engineer / Data Scientist**.

-What do I do...?
-I build Artificial Intelligence software and Machine Learning applications.
+What do I do...? **I build Artificial Intelligence software and Machine Learning applications**.

 But most importantly, I help companies develop their AI products and increase their business value through Data Science.